cybersamx/go-recipes/http/server/static/README.md

 # Simple Static HTTP Server

-This recipe shows a web server serving static content.
-The sample code uses 2 third-party frameworks:
+This example shows a web server serving static content, which can be implemented using:

 * The `http` package in the standard Go library.
-* The open source `gin-gonic/gin` package.
+* The third-party `gin-gonic/gin` package.

 ## Setup

-To run the static web server implemented using the `http` package, run:
+To run the static web server implemented using the `http` package:

-1. Run the server
+1. Run the server.

    ```bash
    $ make run-http